-The Exploration Grant Program is generously supported by: UT’s College of Arts & Sciences, the Office of Research & Engagement, Student Success, the Department of Modern Foreign Languages & Literature, and the Office of National Scholarships & Fellowships.
-Administrative and advising support is provided by the Office of National Scholarships & Fellowships (ONSF), a Division of Student Success.
+The Exploration Grant Program is generously funded by the: College of Arts & Sciences, Department of Modern Foreign Languages & Literatures, Haslam College of Business, Office of National Scholarships & Fellowships, Office of Undergraduate Research, and Student Success Center.

 Disclaimer: The Office of National Scholarships & Fellowships (ONSF) supports UT undergraduates and alumni who are undertaking nationally competitive application processes.
 It provides support only and cannot, under any circumstances, accept responsibility for missed deadlines, incomplete applications, missing letters of recommendation or other supplementary materials, or selection outcomes at the campus or national level.
 The responsibility of completing and submitting an application rests solely on the student or alumni engaging in a national application process.
 The ONSF does not guarantee or promise any outcome.